-In this step-by-step guide, you’ll find everything you need to know to fill in your tax return online and beat the HMRC deadline.
+In this step-by-step guide, you’ll find everything you need to know to fill in your tax return online, one of the most important self assessment forms when you become self-employed to help you beat the HMRC deadline.

 Not sure whether you need to fill in a tax return?
 Use this guide to help you work out whether you need to send one to HMRC or not.